 Research is often evaluated on the basis of publications, citations, and peer assessment.
 In the absence of a comprehensive guide, many evaluating bodies, including funding bodies, rely on conventional discipline-specific measures of quality which may disadvantage transdisciplinary and applied research.
 As such, assessments of research effectiveness may not adequately capture important research outcomes and contributions to change.
 We therefore need to understand the components of transdisciplinary research quality for robust and representative assessments.

-Case Study Analyses of Completed Research Projects
+Case Study Analyses of Completed International Research for Development Projects

 Scientific research aims to generate new knowledge.
 Research projects and programs also strive for excellence by means of impact.
 New transdisciplinary approaches are emerging that place research around the knowledge needs and interests of stakeholders.
 In doing so, they aim to co-produce more relevant and applicable knowledge.
 However, as these approaches develop and engage amidst complex systems, it has been difficult to know what works, how, and why.